4dn-dcic/Rpairix/README.md

 ## For developers
-When the repo is modified, rebuild the R package:
+When you modify the repo, rebuild the R package before your commit/push:
 ```
 library(devtools)
 setwd("Rpairix")